DPoP with Keycloak Admin API Using Node.js

 - Call the Admin API to list users

-This example uses the realm acme and a confidential client kc-admin-client and demonstrate Keycloak API admin access to list first five users. (role used realm-management → view-users)
+This example uses the realm acme and a confidential client kc-admin-client and demonstrates Keycloak API admin access to list the first five users (role used: realm-management -> view-users).

 DPoP (Demonstration of Proof-of-Possession):